 First, make the default length of the Picture Format 16 characters, which is broad enough to accommodate BOTH the template AND the required prefix.

 Give the prefix you like in the PREFIX option, which is just like the DEFAULT option enclosed in parentheses.

 PREFIX option is within the parentheses, and the value of the option is a left parentheses symbol enclosed in single quotes.

 A textual content string might be added AFTER (however not BEFORE) the numbers by merely including the text within the format.

-By default, when a picture format is applied, it truncates the data.
-(As a side note, by default when an existing SAS the format is applied like 5.1 or 7.3, the data is rounded.)
+When a picture format is applied, it truncates the data.
+(As a side note, the data is rounded by default when an existing SAS format is applied like 5.1 or 7.3.)
 In general, rounding is preferred to truncating.

-To make a picture format round as an alternative of truncating, we merely add the ROUND option:
+To make a picture format round as an alternative to truncating, we merely add the

 Character strings can’t be displayed before the digits.